djtersteegc/sbc6120-mini-front-panel/README.md

 # Switches

 The current PCB and dress panel are drilled for miniature toggles with a 6mm diameter bushing/stem.
 1/4-40 switches will NOT fit since I wanted a tight fit on the dress panel and the switches are spaced to tightly to use the dress nuts.
-Plus I think this style looks nicer (same as an Altair 8800).
+Plus, I think this style looks nicer (same as an Altair 8800).

-These are commonly listed as MTS-102 (ON-ON) and MTS-112 (ON-Momentary ON) on Aliexpress.
-I tried all the different red and blue models and ended up using the ones linked below in the BOM.
+These are commonly listed as MTS-102 (ON-ON) and MTS-112 (ON-Momentary ON) on AliExpress.
+I tried all the different red and blue models and ended up using the red ones linked below in the BOM since they had exactly the same length toggles between the two different models.
 Total cost shipped to the US for twenty MTS-102 and ten MTS-112 switches was less than ten bucks, versus the $40 it would cost to buy something like E-Switch 100 Series which was the cheapest domestic option I could find.
-C&K 7000 series were over $160 for 20 minature toggles.
+C&K 7000 series were over $160 for 20 miniature toggles.
 Maybe the action is a bit better, but at the end of the day this is a toy for me, so I would personally rather spend the budget on the next project.

 # Electrical BOM